Texas

 Voting by mail requires one of the following IDs or a statement that the voter does not have one:

-• a Texas driver’s license number
+• A Texas driver’s license number

-• Texas Personal I.D. number
+• Texas Personal ID number

 • TX Election identification Certificate number (not the VUID)